1 gallon 'Holiday Ale’ such as Jubelale from Deschutes Brewery (2x six packs)*, well chilled

 1 Turkey, preferably free range, 18-22 pounds

-10 Each Sage Leaves, fresh (optional)
+10 sage leaves, fresh (optional)

-Butter, unsalted, room temperature
+butter, unsalted, room temperature

 Cooked Brine Option

 By planning ahead, this option will give more flavors as the sugar and salt crystals completely dissolve and the aromatics infuse (like a tea), creating a blanket for the turkey meat to play off.